 Do you think social media has changed the scene?

 Aaron Spears: I think it has changed a lot of things.
 It is awesome because you are allowed to see the creativity of so many people and it’s just fantastic to see what people are playing and thinking and willing to share.
 The downside to it is that people treat it as the law.
 They see someone play and posting and take it as the bar they have to be at to be successful.
 That is not necessarily true.
 I think that you can be successful at whatever level it is as long as you stay true to yourself and to your identity.
 Don’t put too much pressure on yourself to be like the internet kings and queens.
 Just focus on you.
 Have fun.
 The internet is a great tool, but it has to be used in the right way.

-MP: What were the key milestones for you from picking up sticks for the first time to becoming a world-wide recognised drummer?
+What were the key milestones for you from picking up sticks for the first time to becoming a worldwide recognised drummer?

 Aaron Spears: A lot of things happened with gigs.
-Usher was a main thing in what really propelled me to another level.
-The Modern Drummer festival (2006) was another thing that propelled me to another level.
+Usher was the main thing that really propelled me to another level.
+The Modern Drummer Festival (2006) was another thing that propelled me to another level.
 Playing at the Grammy’s was another thing that people gravitated towards.
 There has been a lot of things that people took notice of.
-For me none of it would have happened though if it was not for God opening doors for me.
+For me, none of it would have happened though if it was not for God opening doors for me.
 There are so many people that are amazing and they play so well.
-But for me God really opened doors to be who I am and to play the way that I play.
+But for me, God really opened doors to be who I am and to play the way that I play.